 \subsection{Configuration of Forest Neural Network(FNN)}

 We follow the predefined configuration explained in~\cite{lu2013neighborhood} to have a fair comparison with other papers.
 Thus, every experiment for every relationship is conducted in the five-fold cross-validation with specified kin or Non-kin relations.
 Every fold consists of equal Kin (positive) or Non-Kin(Negative) samples.
 In every iteration, one fold is a test set, and the other folds are a train set.
-Moreover, at the beginning of every iteration, the model is preset to the initial values not to affect other iterations' results.
-The model's performance is the average of five accuracy results on test sets for every kinship.
-The proposed method is implemented in Pytorch 2.3.0 with cuda 12.1, cudnn 8.0, and DGL 2.0.0.cu121.
-The learning rate, batch size, the number of epochs, and learning decay are 0.00001, 64, 70, and 0.5, respectively.
+Moreover, at the beginning of each iteration, the model is set to its initial values to avoid affecting other iterations' results.
+The model's performance is the average of five accuracy scores across test sets for each kinship.
+The proposed method is implemented in PyTorch 2.3.0 with CUDA 12.1, cuDNN 8.0, and DGL 2.0.0.cu121.
+The learning rate, batch size, number of epochs, and learning decay are 0.00001, 64, 70, and 0.5, respectively.
 The experiments are conducted on a system with an Intel(R) Core(TM) i7-2600k CPU @ 3.40GHz, 12 GB memory, NVIDIA GeForce GTX TITAN X, and Anaconda 24.5.0.